cudoventures/cudos-docs/docs/learn/concepts/cryptography.md

 id: cryptography
 ---

-The following cryptography is used on the CUDOS network.
+The following cryptography is used on the ASI Alliance network.

 ## Digital Signatures